Cascaded Flow Matching for Heterogeneous Tabular Data with Mixed-Type Features

-\paragraph{Guided conditional probability path.} \looseness=-1 The construction of the ODE requires the design of an appropriate probability path.
-The linear path, i.e.,~$\rvx_t = t \rvx_1 + (1-t) \rvx_0$ with $\rvx_0 \sim \mathcal{N}(\vzero, \rmI)$, is particularly popular.
-To account for the high feature heterogeneity, we introduce a novel conditional probability path, guided by feature-specific time schedules and source distributions, thereby exploiting our knowledge of $\rvx_{\text{low}}$.
+\paragraph{Guided conditional probability path.} \looseness=-1 The ODE construction requires the design of an appropriate probability path.
+Here, the linear path, $\rvx_t = t \rvx_1 + (1-t) \rvx_0$ with {$\rvx_0 \sim \mathcal{N}(\vzero, \rmI)$}, is particularly popular.
+To account for the high feature heterogeneity and to exploit our knowledge of $\rvx_{\text{low}}$, we introduce a novel conditional probability path, guided by feature-specific time schedules and source distributions.

 \looseness=-1 First, we define a time schedule $\vgamma_t(\rvx_{\text{low}}): t \rightarrow [0,1]^{K_{\text{num}}}$ that induces feature-specific nonlinear trajectories conditioned on $\rvx_{\text{low}}$.
 We enforce monotonicity of $\vgamma_t(\rvx_{\text{low}})$ with boundary conditions $\vgamma_0 = 0$ and $\vgamma_1 = 1$.
-We adopt a neural-network–parameterized fifth-degree polynomial in $t$, to obtain an efficient parameterization with a closed-form time derivative $\dot{\vgamma}_t$ \citep[][ Appendix~\ref{sec:poly_schedule}]{sahoo2023}.
+We adopt a neural-network–parameterized fifth-degree polynomial in~$t$, to obtain an efficient parameterization with a closed-form time derivative $\dot{\vgamma}_t$ \citep[][ Appendix~\ref{sec:poly_schedule}]{sahoo2023}.

 \looseness=-1 Second, we utilize $\rvz$ to move $\rvx_0$ closer to the target $\rvx_1$ with \textit{data-dependent couplings} \citep{albergo2024}.
 We let the coarse information about $\rvx_1$ in $\rvz$ determine the mean $\bs{\mu}(\rvz) := (\mu_{z^{(i)}})_{i=1}^{K_{\text{num}}} \in \sR^{K_{\text{num}}}$ and scale \mbox{$\bm{\sigma}(\rvz) := (\sigma_{z^{(i)}})_{i=1}^{K_{\text{num}}} \in \sR_{+}^{K_{\text{num}}}$} of the source distribution: